StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 At the bottom left, click on your username > go to Settings.

+## Personalization
+- Memory: Off

 ## Data Controls
-- Chat History & Training: Off
+- Improve the model for everyone: Off